Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🏖️ Top Beach: Silver Lake State Park beach near Little Sable Point Lighthouse

-Good to Know: Michigan Rec Passport required for state park; bring plenty of water
+Good to Know: Rec Passport required for the state park; bring plenty of water

-Big Sable Point Lighthouse in Ludington State Park on Lake Michigan surrounded by sand and dune grass
+Big Sable Point Lighthouse in Ludington State Park on Lake Michigan surrounded by dune grass

 Big Sable Point in Ludington